herereadthis/Sagaxus/docs/mcmc.md

 * It's easy when the likelihood function is a binomial distribution and the prior is a Beta distibution.
 The posterior is also a Beta distribution.
 The prior is a <strong>conjugate prior</strong>
 * Not all models can use conjugate priors, so calculating the posterior will have to approximated.
   * Example: <strong>Bayesian Hierachal Modeling</strong> - a statistical model with multiple levels and is basically intractable using analytical methods
-* <strong>Markov Chain Monte Carlo (MCMC) - a family of algorithms that help approximate the posterior distribution from Bayesian Statistics.
+* <strong>Markov Chain Monte Carlo (MCMC)</strong> - a family of algorithms that help approximate the posterior distribution from Bayesian Statistics.
 * Recall Bayes&rsquo; Theorem for continuous priors:
   > ![Continuous bayes](./img/ad81b4e0-f495-4ba3-be45-301752496402.png)<!--
     {f(\theta|x)d\theta =